DeeKahy/UniNotes/docs/5. Semester/index.md

 - How do i run CodeSniffer so it automatically fixes errors for me?
 Make sure to run sniffit first, and then run `fixit`.
 This will run the codesniffer fixer for you.
 Keep in mind this can only fix some errors.
 - How do i reset the database?
 Exit nix-shell by writing `exit`, then delete the mariadb_data folder and run `nix-shell` again.
 - I cant open adminer (localhost:8080) what do i do?
 It is likely that you already have mariadb running on this port, so you need to make sure it is disabled, and then re-run `nix-shell`
+- How do i use grunt?
+Make sure you have a working config.php file (make sure phpunit and codesniffer can properly run).
+Then you can run `gruntit`, This will install, configure, and run grunt on our project to minify the javascript files.
 ### WSL2
 - My performance is bad how do i fix it?
 Make sure you have WSL2 set up properly, and that you are running the moodle repository from within a WSL folder. (see windows special instructions above)